 If you notice hair loss following one of the above patterns, there is a good chance you have male pattern baldness which over time could leave you completely bald.

-During the early stages of male pattern baldness, depending on how your hair is styled it can be difficult to see the hair loss patterns mentioned above.
-Checking your partings is a good way to see if you’ve had noticeable hair loss.
+During the early stages of pattern baldness, depending on how your hair is styled it can be difficult to see the hair loss patterns mentioned above.
+Checking your partings is a good way to know if you will go bald or experience noticeable hair loss.
 If your parting is getting wider or if you’ve had to change how you part your hair recently it could be a sign that the hair is becoming thinner on the top of the scalp.
-This could be an early sign of male pattern baldness.
+This could be another early sign of male pattern baldness.

 As soon as you notice your hair is thinning we recommend you keep a photo diary, take a photo of your hair every week or even every month.
 This way, you can go back through and compare the images to see how your hair loss has progressed.